alcole/turbine-pipeline/readme.md

 Steps to bring to production
 1. Align with target architecture and environments
 2. Review ACLs in production environment
+3. Update bundle configuration for test, dev and prd environments

 Further steps to discuss to bring additional benefits from the data
 1. Create monitoring dashboard